CVE-2015-0235: Buffer Overflow

 Updated

-Heap-based buffer overflow in the __nss_hostname_digits_dots function in glibc 2.2, and other 2.x versions before 2.18, allows context-dependent attackers to execute arbitrary code via vectors related to the (1) gethostbyname or (2) gethostbyname2 function, aka "GHOST."
+Heap-based buffer overflow in the nsshostnamedigitsdots function in glibc 2.2, and other 2.x versions before 2.18, allows context-dependent attackers to execute arbitrary code via vectors related to the (1) gethostbyname or (2) gethostbyname2 function, aka "GHOST."

 Oracle Communications Application Session Controller<3.7.1

-Oracle Communications Eagle=16.0
+Oracle Communications EAGLE Application Processor=16.0

-Oracle Communications EAGLE local number portability Application Processor=10.0
+Oracle Communications Eagle Lnp Application Processor=10.0

-Oracle Communications LSMS=13.1
+Oracle Communications Lsms=13.1

 Oracle Communications Policy Management=9.7.3